Vietnam.vn - Nền tảng quảng bá Việt Nam

 As a processed red meat, beef jerky may increase the risk of cancer, type 2 diabetes, and heart disease.
 Some evidence suggests that red meat may cause high levels of low-density lipoprotein (LDL) cholesterol (the bad cholesterol) and could be replaced with plant-based protein options.

-Beef jerky is a food that is marinated with many hot spices, contains high salt and contains a lot of cholesterol.
+Beef jerky is a food that is marinated with many hot spices, contains a high amount of salt and contains a lot of cholesterol.
 If you consume too much, it will increase the risk of high blood pressure and terrible kidney damage.
 Therefore, people with high blood pressure, heart and kidney disease, high blood fat should not use beef jerky regularly because it is harmful to health.

 At risk of poisoning